 There is an abundance of local fruit available such as bananas, pomelo, mangosteen and dragon fruit.
 However, there is also tangerines, apples and other conventional things to eat.

-Unfortunately, this novel Vientiane things to do may be facing extinction because of Uber and other online ride hailing options.
-Therefore, Vientiane visitors should enjoy it while it is still available.
+Unfortunately, this most novel of Vientiane things to do may be facing extinction because of Uber and other online ride hailing options.
+Therefore, visitors should enjoy it while it is still available.

 We opted for renting a motorbike from our Vientiane hotels because it was more practical for day trips outside Vientiane.
-However, a tuktuk ride is definitely best things to do with kids in Vientiane.
+However, a tuktuk ride is worth the price of a ticket.

-Beginning in 2008, the Laos music awards were held annually in Vientiane city.
+Beginning in 2008, the Laos music awards were held annually in the capital city.
 Therefore, if you are in town be sure to check it out.
 The music is a cross between pop music and traditional music and it is a good Lao cultural immersion for visitors.

 Best Vientiane Laos Hotels & Restaurants

 We opted for a Kamphengmeuang Road condo unit located in the Vientiane city suburbs.
-As a result of the ideal location, we had easy access to both the Vientiane city center and day trips outside Vientiane.
+As a result of the ideal location, we had easy access to both the Vientiane city center and day trips outside the city.

 Additionally, the staff at our Vientiane hotels was friendly and very helpful with practical matters such as motorbike rentals.
 They are highly recommended, plus there is a nice swimming pool and excellent hotel restaurant.